Google Chrome: improve its settings

 So don't turn Chrome into a Christmas tree: don't stuff it with all kinds of extensions.
 Limit yourself to only a few extensions, that are really important to you.

 Strictly speaking, extensions and add-ons pollute the clean code of your browser.
-It's wise to keep the level of pollution down to an absolute minimum.
+It's wise to keep the level of pollution down to a reasonable minimum.

 Note: be especially averse to extensions that claim that they make Chrome run faster!
 Often they do more harm than good: for the sake of a minimal speed gain they can endanger the stability of your browser.
 Do not use them.